-This classic Italian dessert features a delicious combination of
+This Classic Italian Tiramisu features a delicious combination of

 mascarpone (Italian cream cheese), ladyfingers, and coffee.